Artzert2215/infonet-power/README.md

 npm start
 ```
 Note: to open the developer menu press `Control + Shift + I` or `Command + Shift + I`
+### Additional Info
+Version numbering and Infonet Power rely on Infonet HyperText.
+This is because the backend for the lesson board depends on Infonet HyperText.

 ### License & Credits
 Inspired by [Infonet HyperText](https://github.com/MaxTechnics/Infonet-HyperText)<br />
 Created by Artzert<br />